 School segregation by student race, ethnicity, and income combines with principal sorting to produce differences in the average student characteristics that principals from different racial and ethnic groups serve.
 In particular, public school principals of color are more likely to serve low-income students and students of color.
 In 2016, according to the NTPS, 72 percent of public school students in schools with Black principals were from low-income families (as measured by FRL eligibility), as were 63 percent of public school students in schools with Hispanic principals, 60 percent of public school students in schools with Native American principals, and 55 percent of public school students in schools with Asian or Pacific Islander principals.
 For comparison, only 47 percent of public school students in schools with white principals were low income.
-A similar pattern holds for students of color, who make up only 34 percent of students at the average white principal's school but 72 percent for Black principals, 77 percent for Hispanic principals, 62 percent for Asian principals, and 41 percent for Native American principals.
-These latter patterns may have some benefits from greater exposure of students of color to principals of color.
+A similar pattern holds for students of color, who make up only 34 percent of students at the average white principal's school but 72 percent for Black principals, 77 percent for Hispanic principals, 62 percent for Asian principals, and 41 percent for Native American principals of color.
 Yet they also highlight varying work contexts for principals in different racial and ethnic groups, which may have implications for preservice preparation and the supports required for principals from diverse backgrounds, particularly given long-standing concerns about insufficient resources and associated leadership challenges in schools with large numbers of low-income students and students of color.